 Design: The Brand Standards document graphics standards, including the use of colors, logos and other design elements.

-Writing: The UTB and TSC Style Guide documents the university writing style, which is based on local usage, Associated Press style and the Merriam-Webster Collegiate Dictionary.
+Writing: The UTB Style Guide documents the university writing style, which is based on local usage, Associated Press style and the Merriam-Webster Collegiate Dictionary.

 Logos: All logos used at the university must meet brand standards and be approved by the Integrated Marketing Committee.
 To begin the approval process for a new logo, contact your division’s committee representative.

 Translations: As a university with an international audience, it is essential that non-English publications be written to a professional standard.
 All non-English text will be written, translated or edited by the Office of Translation and Interpreting, which will submit per-word charges to the client department.

 The Office of Creative Services is charged with ensuring that all university publications meet these standards and coordinate with the university’s marketing strategies.